 Be proactive about switching when you are driving.
 You are responsible for keeping track of how much you are driving - not your pair.
 Keep in mind that it's more awkward for someone to ask to drive than it is for you to be aware of when you should make the switch.
 Some pairs may feel uncomfortable asking to drive, so it's important not to assume that their silence means they are fine if you've been driving too long.

 When you're not the one in your pair who is driving, it means your hands are off the keyboard.
-You are observing your pair code in your project.
+You are observing your pair code, looking for typos, and discussing ideas for the project.

 Do not take over driving without checking in first.
 This is very important.
 When pairing remotely, both pairs have the ability to type simultaneously.
 However, only the driver should be typing at any given time.
 If you are not driving and you'd like to try something, first ask the driver.
 It's not acceptable to simply start typing or just say "Here, let me try something."
 That would be like tearing the keyboard away from someone if you were pairing in-person.